yegor256/blog/_drafts/empty.md

 <!--more-->

-Look at this code (it does smell, doesn't it):
+Look at this code (it does smell, doesn't it?):

 {% highlight java %}
 final class TextFile {